BrahianVT/Data-Pipeline/README.md

 [Source](https://datos.cdmx.gob.mx/explore/dataset/prueba_fetchdata_metrobus/api/)
 In this source the data is updated each hour, so this data service will fetch new data every hour.

-Here we need to do some process steps before save to the data base what we need to filter the revelant information for me (check the table below) and also I need to find a relevant data not include in the result this fild is the count, in some register the county is present, but not in all.
+Here we need to do some process steps before save to the data base,  we need filter the revelant information for me (check the table below) and also I need to find a relevant data that are not present in the result , this field is called county, in some register the county is present, but not in all.

 In order to find the county I need to call this API from OpenStreetMap, also Here we can use google maps but after a amount of calls google will charge you some money :(